 Amy Coney Barrett has been very active and vocal on her opposition to reproductive rights.
 In addition to serving as a member of the Notre Dame’s Faculty for Life Group from 2010 to 2016, Barrett has held critical views of Roe v.
 Wade and even said that judges should not follow the law if it clashes with their religious beliefs.
 She opposes the ACA’s birth control mandate and believes employers should have a say in women’s personal health care decisions.
 And it gets scarier: Barrett’s only legal experience is when she served as counsel for George W. Bush during Bush v.
 Gore — which many legal experts believe was a problematic case.
 Long story short, a judicial nominee who does not trust women is dangerous to the health care of people across this country.

-Leonard Steven Grasz: U.S. Court of Appeals for the Eighth Circuit
+CONFIRMED: Leonard Steven Grasz, U.S. Court of Appeals for the Eighth Circuit

 Leonard Steven Grasz is no friend to women or the LGBTQ community.
 In fact, he is so extreme that he has been deemed unqualified by the American Bar Association.
+No wonder his nomination was withdrawn from the White House after heavy pressure.
 As an active opponent of reproductive rights, Grasz has likened the rights of a fetus to that of the civil rights of people of color in America.
 Grasz’s writings have supported so-called fetal personhood to expand the legal rights of the fetus, and he has even used these arguments to restrict access to birth control.
 Grasz is a member of the board of directors of the Nebraska Family Alliance — an anti-women’s health group that extensively advocates against reproductive rights and supports so-called “conversion therapy.”
 His record is completely outrageous.

-Jeff Mateer: U.S. District Court for the Eastern District of Texas
+NOMINATION WITHDRAWN: Jeff Mateer, U.S. District Court for the Eastern District of Texas

 The majority of Trump’s nominees have been ultra conservative and extreme, but Jeff Mateer truly takes the cake.
 Up until last year, Mateer worked as general counsel for a Texas Christian advocacy group called First Liberty Institute — an organization that has protected anti-abortion groups disguised as health care providers.
 And it doesn’t stop there: Mateer compared the ACA’s birth control mandate to the Hitler regime, called the Hobby Lobby Supreme Court decision a “landmark win for the freedom of conscience rights of every American,” and compared same-sex marriage to beastiality.
 He even stated that a transgender girl’s right to use the bathroom of her gender “really shows you how Satan’s plan is working.”
 No one with a record of that kind of inflammatory, offensive rhetoric should be even considered to serve on a federal bench.